 Technical aspects of installation on Smartphones, Tablets, Laptops, etc.:

 1. Paste the link provided to 'visual-flora' into the browser, this will open OneDrive, sign in to your OneDrive account (or register if necessary). 'visual-flora' should then appear under 'Shared folders'; add this to your OneDrive by selecting the folder and clicking Add to my OneDrive (note this will not take up any of your personal OneDrive storage space).
 To Sync this to your computer so that a copy is stored for rapid offline use, install the OneDrive app, click on the Onedrive (Cloud) Icon in the menu bar.
 Click on Preferences or Settings (may be found under 'More'), select the Account tab, select Choose folders, and ensure 'visual-flora' is selected.
 This directory should then appear in Explorer.
 This should keep your computer up-to-date with the latest version as long as the App is running.

-2. Once 'visual-flora' is available, just use Explorer to navigate to the top directory ('visual-flora'), select index.html and click to open.
+2. Once 'visual-flora' is available, just navigate to the top directory ('visual-flora'), select index.html and click to open.

 Installation: - Android

 1. Generally the easiest approach is to use OneSync (AutoSync for OneDrive from Playstore).
 A Microsoft OneDrive account is necessary to access 'visual-flora'; if not already registered, register for a OneDrive account.
 Assuming that you have received the link in an email, click on the 'View in OneDrive' button and the visual-flora directory should open, select the visual-flora directory, next add this to your own OneDrive account (either using the tab above the file listings or for mobiles by clicking on the three dots).